1 Peter

 Greeting (1:1-2)

-Peter addresses the elect exiles scattered throughout five provinces of Asia Minor, greeting them with grace and peace and describing their election as rooted in the foreknowledge of God the Father, the sanctifying work of the Spirit, and the sprinkling of the blood of Jesus Christ.
+Peter addresses the elect exiles scattered throughout five provinces of Asia Minor, greeting them with grace and peace and describing their election as grounded in the foreknowledge of God the Father, the sanctifying work of the Spirit, and the sprinkling of the blood of Jesus Christ.

 Living Hope through the Resurrection (1:3-12)